Collegeville/CW3S19/Registration.md

 ### Workshop Registration

 We have a single form for workshop registration and (optional) on-campus housing reservations.
-The registration fee is $150.
-Please register for the workshop by June 21, 2019. [**Registration Form**](https://www.csbsju.edu/forms/8D6H22T02P)
+The workshop registration fee is $150.
+Housing options are described below.

+Please register by June 21, 2019. [**Registration Form**](https://www.csbsju.edu/forms/8D6H22T02P)

 ### Cancellation